Billy Eichner Makes A Career Out Of Love/Hating Celebrity Culture

 EICHNER: She had a great time.

 UNIDENTIFIED PERSON #1: Nothing to do with me.
 Thank...

 EICHNER: I understand.
 But she celebrated her 40th birthday, and she had a wonderful time.
 She had a great night.

-UNIDENTIFIED MAN #1: I don't know.
-What are you talking - what is it, a card game?
+UNIDENTIFIED PERSON #2: Well, I don't know.
+What are you talking about?
+Is it a card game?

-UNIDENTIFIED MAN #1: Naked.
-What the [expletive] wrong with you?
+UNIDENTIFIED PERSON #2: Naked - what's [expletive] wrong with you?

 Sir, is "New Girl" having a quiet renaissance?

-UNIDENTIFIED WOMAN #3: I didn't get the question, sorry.
+UNIDENTIFIED PERSON #4: I didn't get the question.
+Sorry.
 I'm, like, in the middle of my...

 EICHNER: I'm talking about Vince Gilligan.

 UNIDENTIFIED PERSON #4: Who - I don't know who is...